TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/021 Add Todo application layer.md

 public interface ITodoLogic
 {
-    Task<Todo> Create(TodoCreationDto dto);
+    Task<Todo> CreateAsync(TodoCreationDto dto);
 }
 ```

-Remember that all methods in an interface is implicitly "public", we don't need to put that in front of the method.
+Remember that all methods in an interface are implicitly "public", we don't need to put that in front of the method.

 ## The DAO interface
 First, we need to create it.
 It goes inside Application/DaoInterfaces, call it "ITodoDao".